Activities and training

 Liaison to campus groups/offices

 Interns may serve as a liaison to a campus group or office, and work collaboratively to meet needs that are jointly identified by the group and intern.
-Examples include with with the School of Medicine’s administration and student groups of interest to the intern, as well as opportunities to develop presentations directed toward a medical school population and staff), Residential Life, LGBTQIA Office, student organizations and others.
+Examples include with the School of Medicine’s administration and student groups of interest to the intern, as well as opportunities to develop presentations directed toward a medical school population and staff), Residential Life, LGBTQIA Office, student organizations and others.

 Interns and supervisors both participate in formal evaluation at the end of each semester, as well as engage in ongoing mutual feedback throughout their work together.
 Interns are evaluated on a number of performance criteria.
-Interns meet with the Training Director to review their training needs, progress and evaluations of the program each semester.
+Interns meet with the Training Coordinator to review their training needs, progress and evaluations of the program each semester.